mariamrakka/vsd-hdp/README.md

 After that, I sumulated the different flop designs using iverilog and gtkwave, and applied optimizations.

 <details>
- <summary> Verilog code </summary>
+ <summary> Verilog codes </summary>
-The verilog codes of the multiple module (multiple_modules.v), the D-flipflop with asynchronous reset (dff_asyncres.v), the D-flipflop with synchronous and asynchronous reset (dff_asyncres_syncres.v), and the D-flipflop with synchronous reset (dff_syncres.v) are taken from [GitHub Link](https://github.com/kunalg123/sky130RTLDesignAndSynthesisWorkshop.git)
+The verilog codes of the multiple module (multiple_modules.v), the D-flipflop with asynchronous reset (dff_asyncres.v), the D-flipflop with synchronous and asynchronous reset (dff_asyncres_syncres.v), and the D-flipflop with synchronous reset (dff_syncres.v) are taken from https://github.com/kunalg123/sky130RTLDesignAndSynthesisWorkshop.git

 </details>